NicolasHanon/Project-JobBoard-Laravel/README.md

 Please check the official laravel installation guide for server requirements before you start.
 [Official Documentation](https://laravel.com/docs/10.x/installation)

-You have to have mySQLServer installed (or MariaDB) :
+You have to have mySQLServer installed and configured (or MariaDB) :

     sudo apt install mysql-server

+(In mysql CLI as admin) :

+    CREATE USER 'username'@'localhost' IDENTIFIED BY 'password';
+    GRANT ALL PRIVILEGES ON JobBoard_DB.*;
+    FLUSH PRIVILEGES;
+    CREATE DATABASE JobBoard_DB;

+Create a .env file at the project's root by copy-pasting .env.example's content and edit :

+    DB_CONNECTION=mysql
+    DB_HOST=127.0.0.1
+    DB_PORT=3306
+    DB_DATABASE=JobBoard_DB
+    DB_USERNAME=username #
+    DB_PASSWORD=password #

 Clone the repository